 How much should you eat to lose weight?

-I am going to take you through how you can calculate how much you should be eating to reach your goals with better diabetic control and fat loss.
+Here’s how you can calculate how much you should be eating to reach your goals with better diabetic control and fat loss.
 These tips will help you calculate the amounts you require per day of not only calories but protein, fat, and carbs.

 How to get lean: